stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 }
 ```

-## Tables
+### Tables

-Use a type annotation to add a title to a table.
+Tables can include an optional annotation to specify a title:

+-   `title` (`string`), the title of the table block

+For example, the Markdown:

 ```md
 <!-- title: My Table Title -->